wso2/docs-is/en/docs/guides/password-mgt/forced-password-reset.md

 ## Change password

-If you are a user with admin privileges, you can change your own password or reset another user's password using the the management console as explained below.
+If you are a user with admin privileges, you can change your own password or reset another user's password using the management console as explained below.

 To change a user's password: